Music, Medicine and Mind

 Berkowitz describes his reaction to the CT scan of Janel’s brain.

-It was the largest brain tumor he had ever seen.
+It was the largest brain tumor I'd ever seen.

-Ultimately, Janel needed five surgeries at Brigham and Women’s, multiple hospitalizations and long-term rehabilitation, but was walking, talking, eating and even singing by the time Berkowitz left Haiti.
+Ultimately, Janel needed five surgeries at Brigham and Women’s, repeated hospitalization and long-term rehabilitation.
+He didn’t make a full recovery, but was walking, talking, eating and even singing thanks to the treatment Berkowitz helped him receive in Boston.

 But even if the treatment of Janel had resulted in the “huge save” Berkowitz and his colleagues hoped for, it couldn’t have been replicated on a larger scale.
-So improvising once more, Berkowitz—working with Partners in Health—began teaching neurology courses for internal and family medicine practitioners and trainees, followed by a four-week neurology rotation for five internal medicine residents at Haiti’s Hôpital Universitaire de Mirebalais.
+So, improvising once more, Berkowitz—working with the nonprofit global health organization Partners in Health—began teaching neurology courses for internal and family medicine practitioners and trainees in Haiti.

 In addition to his neurological training, Berkowitz says drawing on his ethnomusicology education helped him be successful by enabling him to understand Haitian culture and communicate across cultural, linguistic and socioeconomic boundaries.